tjallingt/website/README.md

 ## ToDo

 Work is still needed on:
-* using flexbox for formatting (instead of current margin: auto;)
-* exploring removing mustache.js in favour of rendering the templates server side.
+* removing mustache.js in favour of rendering the templates server side.
-	* mustache templates to the ``` templates/ ``` folder and ajax data becomes html.
+	* mustache templates to the ```templates/``` folder.
+	* ajax response will be html.
 * removing jQuery in favour of pure javascript.
+	* use es6 with babel.js.
+* using flexbox for formatting.
+	* instead of current margin: auto; method.
+	* browser compatibility might be a problem (for now).
-	* afterwards upgrading javascript to es6 (babel.js?).
+* adding pagination to the homepage.
 * ...

 ## License